ladekjaer/imagedb/README.md

 If the command is run against an existing database, metadata from `my_photo_dir` will be added to it.

+To check which version is install simply run `imagedb -v` or `imagedb --version`.

 ## Todo

 - Adding hash of the image part of the files (to help finding duplicates).